Little Orphan Annie: 1929 to World War II

 In November 1932, Franklin Delano Roosevelt was elected president and proposed his New Deal.
 Many, including Gray, saw this and other programs as government interference in private enterprise.
 Gray railed against Roosevelt and his programs.
-(Gray even seemingly killed Daddy Warbucks off in 1945, suggesting that Warbucks could not coexist in the world with FDR.
-But following FDR's death, Gray brought back Warbucks, who said to Annie, "Somehow I feel that the climate here has changed since I went away.")
+(Gray even seemingly killed Daddy Warbucks off in 1944, but following FDR's death in 1945, Gray brought back Warbucks, who said to Annie, "Somehow I feel that the climate here has changed since I went away", suggesting that Warbucks could not coexist in the world with FDR.)
 Annie's life was complicated not only by thugs and gangsters but also by New Deal do-gooders and bureaucrats.
-Organized labor was feared by businessmen and Gray took their side.
+Organized labor was feared by businessmen and Gray took the businessmen's side.
 Some writers and editors took issue with this strip's criticisms of FDR's New Deal and 1930s labor unionism.
 The New Republic described Annie as "Hooverism in the Funnies", arguing that Gray's strip was defending utility company bosses then being investigated by the government.
 The Herald Dispatch of Huntington, West Virginia, stopped running Little Orphan Annie, printing a front-page editorial rebuking Gray's politics.
 A subsequent New Republic editorial praised the paper's move, and The Nation likewise voiced its support.

 In the late 1920s, the strip had taken on a more adult and adventurous feel with Annie encountering killers, gangsters, spies, and saboteurs.
 It was about this time that Gray, whose politics seem to have been broadly conservative and libertarian with a decided populist streak, introduced some of his more controversial storylines.
 He would look into the darker aspects of human nature, such as greed and treachery.
 The gap between rich and poor was an important theme.
 His hostility toward labor unions was dramatized in the 1935 story "Eonite".
 Other targets were the New Deal, communism, and corrupt businessmen.